$99 WHOLE HOUSE HVAC SERVICE INSPECTION

 Aeroseal – A patented sealing process; the most effective, affordable, and viable method of sealing the central heating and cooling ductwork in your home.

 AFUE – Annual Fuel Utilization Efficiency, a rating that reflects the efficiency of a gas furnace in converting fuel to energy.
-A rating of 80 means that approximately 80 percent of the fuel is utilized to provide warmth to your home, while the remaining 10 percent escapes as exhaust.
+A rating of 80 indicates approximately 80 percent of the fuel is utilized to provide warmth to your home, while the remaining 10 percent escapes as exhaust.

 BTU – British Thermal Unit.
 In scientific terms, it represents the amount of energy required to raise one pound of water one degree Fahrenheit.
 One BTU is the equivalent of the heat given off by a single wooden kitchen match.
 For your home, it represents the measure of heat given off when fuel is burned for heating or the measure of heat extracted from your home for cooling.